tistaharahap/cuaca/README.md

 ## JSON Datasets

 Converted and cleaned up JSON datasets is available as a standalone HTTP server.
 As with BMKG's original data, the datasets are predictions for the next 3 days.
+Or after seeding, you can just go to the `weatherdata` folder.

 ### Running Locally